bobabots253/bobadocs/docs/operations/media.md

 ## Composition

+Compostion is very important.
+Comparisons between "ametuer versus professionals" always depend on how one composes their image.
+One can have a great camera, but poor composition ruins it.
+Like buying a $2,000 computer, but using it for tetris.

 Basic composition consists of the "rule of thirds" and balancing the image.
 Rule of thirds can be particularly useful in creating a balance in a photo, such as a close object versus a far object.
 It can create for more interesting photos, compared to having an object in the center of an image.
 The rule of thirds can be applied in many artistic applications, not just photography.

 <a title="Tadrart01.JPG: Pir6mon